DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     Note that if --cipher_key is used, this will be ignored.

-*   iv: set the IV to be used.
+*   cipher_iv: set the cipher IV to be used.
 Bytes has to be separated with ":"

-*   iv_random_size: set the size of the IV, which will be generated randomly.
+*   cipher_iv_random_size: set the size of the cipher IV, which will be generated randomly.

-    Note that if --iv is used, this will be ignored.
+    Note that if --cipher_iv is used, this will be ignored.

 *   auth_algo: select the authentication algorithm (default is sha1-hmac)